seanwest1/seanwest1.github.io/_posts/2025-10-06-Should-you switch-to-Linux.md

 I liked it because it is built on Ubuntu which has a large userbase.
 Uses a dock at the bottom of the screen.
 I'm already used to Ubuntu flavour of BASH commands.
 I decided I was onto a winner, it worked straight away with my graphics card.
 Other hardware checked out too.
 Very responsive at the start up because of all of the Windows related junk I've been used to.
 Proton ran my Steam games library, Lutris handled non-Steam titles.
 ### Input issues

 The road block came when my XBOX controller didn't register as an input device for the computer.
 Instead of Googling it straight away I improperly used Chat-GPT exclusively to try and fix the issue.
 Not my smartest idea.
 For 45 dumbfoundingly frustrating minutes it lead me willingly down the garden path.
-I'd run BASH commands that would attempt to install drivers that were already installed.
+I'd run BASH commands that would attempt to install drivers and software that was already installed and in one case didn't exist.
 If I pointed out a flaw in it's logic, I was lavishly praised and we'd take a different course of action.

 I know large language models aren't made for this type of process, but because they can talk I still offer my problems up to them like some sort of oracle or shrine.
 As usual it was very convincing but ultimately wrong, digging it's heels in with it's original conclusion and doubling down at every step.

 I had to do it the old fashioned way and search for the answer myself on Reddit.
-I restarted the computer and it started working.
-After this, to my surprise it just worked.
-No issues all my games are compatible and my saves are backed up with Steam
+I restarted the computer, to my surprise it just worked.
+No issues, all my games were compatible and my saves backed up with Steam.

 ## Should you switch?